nerdschoolbergen/databases/README.md

 # Exercise 1 - Hello Postgres

-To connect to Postgres and start running queries, we need a database management tool like pgAdmin.
-When you first run pgadmin, it looks something like this:
+To connect to Postgres and start running queries, we have provided a database management tool called pgAdmin.
+It's running on your computer at http://localhost:7777

 ![pgAdmin](pgadmin-welcome-screen.png)

-At first, pgAdmin doesn't know about the server we started up earlier, so we need to tell it.
-Select "Add new server", and fill in these values:

-- General > Name: `Nerdschool`
-- Connection > Hostname/address: `127.0.0.1`
-- Connection > Port: `5432`
-- Connection > Maintenance database: `omdb`
-- Connection > Username: `postgres`
-- Connection > Password: `supersecret` (see environment variable `POSTGRES_PASSWORD` above)
-- Connection > Save password: `yes`

 Select save, and you should see the Nerdschool database in the left pane.
 Right click `omdb` and select `Query tool`.